Topological Data Analysis Applications in Natural Language Processing: A Survey: Non-theoretical Approaches

-\textit{Given the wealth of information contained in the attention weights, researchers have applied topological features extracted from these weights to several tasks.
-The most interesting applications are observed on the sentiment and semantic tasks - grammatical acceptability judgment and document coherence analysis.
-Finally, we observe that for all the Transformer-based weights, the most explored application is deepfake text detection. } \end{myBox}

 \textbf{ELMo Embeddings.} ELMo embeddings are a type of word representation that captures both the meaning of words and their usage in context \cite{peters2018deep}.
-Similar to other embeddings, ELMo has also been leveraged to extract topological features. \citet{tymochko2021connections} performs text classification by applying these embeddings for detecting fraudulent papers by examining their titles and abstracts.
-This is done in comparison of other embeddings (Word2Vec, GloVe, FastText, and Frequency Time Series) to ascertain the best embeddings to extract strong topological features.
+Similar to other embeddings, ELMo has also been leveraged to extract topological features.
+Tymochko et al. \cite{tymochko2021connections} performs \textit{text classification} to detect fraudulent papers by examining their titles and abstracts.
+This is done in comparison of other embeddings (Word2Vec, GloVe, FastText, and Frequency Time Series) to determine the best embeddings to extract strong topological features.
+Similarly, Alimpiev et al. \cite{alimpiev2020plot} compares using ELMo, GloVe, Word2Vec, and BERT embeddings to perform semantic analysis on news articles and poems.